aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/xml-maps/find-the-root-element-name-of-xml-map/_index.md

 ## **Possible Usage Scenarios**

-You can find the *Root Element Name of Xml Map* using Aspose.Cells for Node.js via C++ with the [**XmlMap.getRootElementName()**](https://reference.aspose.com/cells/nodejs-cpp/xmlmap/#getRootElementName--) property.
-The following screenshot shows the root element name of the XML Map in Microsoft Excel.
+You can find the *root element name of the XML map* using Aspose.Cells for Node.js via C++ with the [**XmlMap.getRootElementName()**](https://reference.aspose.com/cells/nodejs-cpp/xmlmap/#getRootElementName--) property.
+The following screenshot shows the root element name of the XML map in Microsoft Excel.

 ![todo:image_alt_text](find-the-root-element-name-of-xml-map_1.png)

 ## **Sample Code**

-The following sample code loads the [sample Excel file](55541789.xlsx) and accesses the first XML Map and prints its [**XmlMap.getRootElementName()**](https://reference.aspose.com/cells/nodejs-cpp/xmlmap/#getRootElementName--) property.
-Please see the console output of the sample code given below.
+The following sample code loads the [sample Excel file](55541789.xlsx), accesses the first XML map, and prints its [**XmlMap.getRootElementName()**](https://reference.aspose.com/cells/nodejs-cpp/xmlmap/#getRootElementName--) property.
+See the console output below.

 ```javascript
 const path = require("path");